akamai/terraform-provider-akamai/docs/data-sources/properties.md

 ## Argument Reference

-The following arguments are supported:
+This data source supports these arguments:

-* `contract_id` — (Required) The Contract ID.
-Can be provided with or without `ctr_` prefix.
+* `contract_id` - (Required) A contract's unique ID.
+If your ID doesn't include the `ctr_` prefix, the Akamai Provider appends it to your entry for processing purposes.
-* `group_id` — (Required) The Group ID.
-Can be provided with or without `grp_` prefix.
+* `group_id` - (Required) A group's unique ID.
+If your ID doesn't include the `grp_` prefix, the Akamai provider appends it to your entry for processing purposes.

 ## Attributes Reference

-The following attributes are returned:
+This data source returns these attributes:

-* `properties` — Provisioning API response containing a list of properties available for the provided contract and group.
+* `properties` - A list of properties available for the contract and group IDs provided.